Eaphan/Robust3DOD/README.md

 ```

 ## Acknowledgement
-The code is devloped based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+The code is developed based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).